Our Arbitration Rules

 Please see our online price schedule for actual costs

-Each respondent that is party to the case will pay their arbitration fee for any counterclaim in full to OCA before the actual arbitration and exchange of documents will commence.
+Each respondent that is party to the case will pay their arbitration fee for any counterclaim or attendance in full to OCA before the actual arbitration and the exchange of their documents will commence.

 R-2.
 Agreement of Parties*

-The parties shall be deemed to have made these rules a part of their arbitration agreement whenever they have provided for arbitration by Online Contract Arbitration (hereinafter OCA) under its Commercial Arbitration Rules or for arbitration by OCA of a domestic commercial dispute without specifying particular rules.
+The parties shall be deemed to have made these rules a part of their arbitration agreement whenever they have provided for arbitration by Online Contract Arbitration (hereinafter OCA) under its Arbitration Rules or for arbitration by OCA of any dispute without specifying particular rules.

-These rules and any amendment of them shall apply in the form in effect at the time the administrative requirements are met for a Demand for Arbitration or Submission Agreement received by OCA.
+These rules and any amendment of them shall apply in effect at the time the administrative requirements are met for a Demand for Arbitration or Submission Agreement received by OCA.
 Any disputes regarding which OCA rules shall apply shall be decided by OCA.

 The parties, by written agreement, may vary the procedures set forth in these rules.
 After appointment of the arbitrator, such modifications may be made only with the consent of the arbitrator.